EwayJSC/Alibaba-Java-Coding-Guidelines/README.md

     ...
 }
 ```
+14\. **[Recommended]** Design an appropriate exception propagation strategy.
+For example, allow exceptions to bubble up to boundary layers where they can be logged and transformed as necessary before passing them to the next layer.

+15\. **[Recommended]** Design an approach for catching and handling unhandled exceptions.

+16\. **[Recommended]** Design an appropriate logging and notification strategy for critical errors and exceptions that does not reveal sensitive information.

 ### <font color="green">Logs</font>
 1\. **[Mandatory]** Do not use API in log system (Log4j, Logback) directly.
 API in log framework SLF4J is recommended to use instead, which uses *Facade* pattern and is conducive to keep log processing consistent.